-For example, the national Open Enrollment Period to buy health insurance for 2019 lasted from November 1, 2018 until December 15, 2018.
-In California, though, you could buy an ACA healthcare plan until January 15, 2019.
-This is because California passed an extension.
+For example, the national Open Enrollment Period for 2021 is from November 1 until December 15.
+In California, though, you can buy an ACA plan from October 15, 2020 until January 31, 2021.

 How To Buy Obamacare Health Insurance Any Time via Special Enrollment

-When you have a QLE at any point in the year, it automatically grants you a 60-day Special Enrollment Period to buy this new healthcare plan.
-In most cases, the Special Enrollment Period of 60 days starts the same day you experience a QLE.
-But, there are exceptions to this.
-For example, if you experience domestic violence, you can request a SEP during any time of the year.
+When you have a QLE, you have a 60-day Special Enrollment Period (SEP) to sign up for coverage.
+In most cases, your SEP starts the day you experience a QLE, though there are exceptions.
+For example, if you experience domestic violence, you can request a SEP at any time of the year.